-Creating sustainable financial education initiatives are the key to creating scalable solutions for addressing the financial illiteracy epidemic.
+Building a sustainable financial education model is key to creating addressing the financial illiteracy epidemic with solutions that scale.
 Organizations can obtain financial literacy funding to promote financial wellness.

 Many programs today lack a clear funding and revenue strategy that supports continued expansion.
 In course of supporting thousands of programs, the main issues we have seen are reliance on a single revenue center, failure to collect data that showcase program impact, and lack of the foundation needed to receive funding.